Sticks111/cs50-finance-1/README.md

 A mock stock-trading website where a user can register, login, change passwords, buy and sell stocks, and see their transaction history.

-All of the code I wrote in Python is in **application.py**, some of the code in that file was provided by CS50 - lines of code that were not written by me are specified in a comment at the top of the file.
+All of the code I wrote in Python is in **application.py**.
+Some of the code in that file was provided by CS50 - lines of code that were not written by me are specified in a comment at the top of the file.
 Additionally, I wrote all the HTML files inside of templates/ except the files mentioned below.

 The following files were provided by CS50 - I did not write any of the code in the below files:
 * helpers.py